-- that an applicant's driver's license is current and valid.
-The FEP must print a copy of the documentation to scan into the ECF with code VI. - 2.
-Proof of motor vehicle insurance.
+- 2. Proof of motor vehicle insurance.
 The FEP must pend JAL eligibility until an applicant provides a minimum of two quotes for motor vehicle liability insurance.
 Upon receipt of the quotes, the FEP may confirm eligibility but must not disburse the check until the JAL recipient furnishes proof of motor vehicle liability insurance.
 Pursuant to Wis.
 Stat. § 344.62, proof of motor vehicle insurance may be in print or electronic format. - 3.
 If the JAL applicant is on probation, parole, or extended supervision, proof of permission from the supervising officer allowing the individual to purchase a vehicle.
 If applicable, the FEP must require written permission from an applicant's probation, parole, or extended supervision agent for a JAL to purchase a vehicle.
-A note on Department of Corrections letterhead or an email sent via the state e-mail system to the FEP by a probation, parole, or extended supervision agent is allowed as documentation.
+A note on Department of Corrections letterhead or an e-mail sent via the state e-mail system to the FEP by a probation, parole, or extended supervision agent is allowed as documentation.